Equity and Justice

 Among our efforts:

 - Our IDEA (Inclusiveness, Diversity, Equity, and Action) committee is dedicated to examining and deepening inclusiveness and equity in both our community and curricula.
-The committee is led by Linda Bernard, a 30-year teacher at Pine Cobble School. (link here to article).

 - We have made a commitment to amplifying historically marginalized voices in all aspects of our curriculum, especially in literature, history, social studies, and the arts.
 Our intellectual inquiry increasingly reflects and considers broad perspectives and cultures.